Professional information

 Professional experience

-David has particular experience with disputes involving trustees, executors and charity trustees.
+Due to experience gained before calling to the Bar, David has particular experience with disputes involving trustees, executors and charity trustees.
 He is a full member of the Society of Trust and Estates Practitioners.
 David has provided advice on a wide range of contentious and non-contentious matters relating to private individuals, trusts, businesses and charities.
 He has experience of advising trustees and executors where the trust/ estate has cross-border or international elements, requiring consideration of private international law and double taxation treaties.

 David is regularly instructed in a wide range of corporate and commercial matters, including company law petitions, contractual disputes and professional liability (solicitors, tax advisers/ accountants) including disciplinary matters.